ankh2054/docker-ghost/README.md

  ```

-This will create a new DJANGO APP with the following values:
+This will create a new Ghost with the following values:

 	$ Virtual Host: - www.test.co.uk
 	$ Mysql DB: ghost